SlimeKnights/slimeknights.github.io/docs/json/recipes/materials.md

 * {% include field.html type="object" %} The recipe object.
     * {% include field.html name="type" type="resource location" %} Recipe serializer ID, always `tconstruct:material_fluid`.
     * {% include field.html name="fluid" type="fluid ingredient" %} Fluid used to cast this material.
 Amount will be scaled based on the part cost.
-    * {% include field.html name="temperature" type="integer" %} Fluid temperature.
+    * {% include field.html name="temperature" type="temperature" %} Fluid temperature.
 Used to determine how long it takes the part to cool after casting.
     * {% include field.html name="output" type="material variant" %} Material variant produced by this recipe.
     * {% include field.html name="input" type="material variant" %} If set, this recipe defines composite castng using `input` as a base.
 If unset, this recipe defines standard part casting using a cast as the base.
 </div>